 You know you need to increase your online presence in order to grow your business.
 You know that you need to invest in a good SEO strategy to build your brand and increase traffic to your website.
+You know that you’d need the help of a backlink checker to rank your website higher.
 If you’ve done your homework, you also know that SEO is not going to have an immediate ROI, and that you will need to invest a significant amount of time and/or money into your SEO strategy before you start to see benefits.

 But you need sales now.
 Leads now.
 Traffic yesterday.
 So you ask yourself, should you pursue PPC advertising instead?